DanielBMarkham/Info-Ops/manuscript/chapter24.md

 ### Is it Creative?

 Is a fantasy novel something you could use Structured Analysis on?
-It certainly could be.
+Sure.
 Fantasy novels, more than any other novel, have strict rules that must always be followed.
 Otherwise the reader feels cheated.
 (Oddly enough, authors have much more freedom when writing straight fiction, although credibility always has it's limits.)

-It's probably a sucky way to write a book, but readers certainly use SA to think about books they're reading.
+It's probably a sucky way to write a book, but readers certainly use SA internally to think about books they're reading, no matter how they're created.

 ## Project Chartering/Vendor Management